apache/jena-site/source/documentation/rdfstar/__index.md

 Jena provides support for RDF\* and the related SPARQL\*.

-Support for RDF* is experimentation in Jena 3.15.0 (released May 2020):

 * Turtle, N-Triples, TriG and N-Quads extended for Triple Terms syntax.
 There is no output in RDF/XML.
 * SPARQL extended with Triple Term syntax for graph matching (in code, use `Syntax.syntaxARQ`).
 * SPARQL Result formats for JSON and XML extended to support Triple Terms in results.
-* Support in memory-based storage (graphs and datasets).
 * Support in the Model API.

 All this is active by default in Fuseki.

-This support is experimental and subject to change.
 The aim is to follow the definition of RDF* as well as emerging _de facto_ consensus in other implementations.

-Later releases will extend support to persistent storage in [TDB1](/documentation/tdb) and [TDB2](/documentation/tdb2/).
+Storage in databases [TDB1](/documentation/tdb) and [TDB2](/documentation/tdb2/) is supported as of Jena 3.16.0.

 ## RDF\*